 The Group avails of letter of credit (LC) and trust receipt (TR) lines with local banks to finance its purchases of inventories.
-These short-term trust receipts bear interests based in prevailing market interest rates at an average of 8.25%.
+These short-term trust receipts bear interests based on prevailing market interest rates at an average of 8.0% per annum.

-The Group is required by the banks to maintain certain collaterals for the credit line facility provided to the Group for working capital requirement.
-The collateral is in the form of compensating deposits, properties of a related party and a surety of a stockholder.
+The Group is required by the banks to maintain certain collaterals for the credit line facility provided to the Group for working capital requirements.
+The collateral may be in the form of compensating deposits, properties of a related party and the surety of a stockholder.